HaynesStephens/haynesstephens.github.io/_pages/about.md

   align: left
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
-  address: 📍 Antwerp, Belgium 🇧🇪
+  address: 📍 Seattle, WA

-news: true  # includes a list of news items
+news: false  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-**Hola!** 😁
+**Hello!** 😁

-I am a **Research Engineer** at the Research and Development department at Centrica.
+I am a **Research Engineer** at the University of Chicago.
 I develop and implement **demand-side response** solutions using state-of-the-art machine learning models and operations research, heavily focused on data-driven and scalable control techniques for distributed energy assets, e.g., electric vehicles, batteries.

 I am also an active core team member at [Climate Change AI (CCAI)](https://climatechange.ai), currently growing 🌱 a **Power Systems Working Group** to create an open-source research-oriented community.
 Join our Discord server [here](https://discord.gg/7M3MeSKr3g)!